 To say that anyone can use an LMS is an oversimplification.
 But to say it’s limited to educational purposes is an understatement.
 Both schools and corporations highly benefit from learning management systems whatever their goals and objectives are.

-The application of an LMS is a game-changer for corporate institutions who wish to deliver training to a large audience.
-When it comes to an LMS’s advantage, they include, but not limited to:
+The application of an LMS is a game-changer for corporate institutions that wish to deliver training to a large audience.
+When it comes to an LMS’s advantage, they include, but are not limited to:

-- Safe storage and easy access to big date: Contents inside an LMS are accessible because it lets you store all your e-learning materials in one location instead of using multiple hard drives and devices.
+- Safe storage and easy access to big date: Contents inside a Learning Management System are accessible because it lets you store all your e-learning materials in one location instead of using multiple hard drives and devices.
 This reduces the risk of losing content essential to constructing your training program.

-- Easy monitoring of user’s progress: an LMS gives updates of learner progress and performance.
-For example, if a learner or group of learners are not complying to a specific task in your e-learning program, you have concrete data and analytics to help you keep track of their progress.
+- Easy monitoring of user’s progress: a Learning Management System gives updates of learner progress and performance.
+For example, if a learner or group of learners are not complying with a specific task in your e-learning program, you have concrete data and analytics to help you keep track of their progress.

 - Efficiency and flexibility of content delivery: You can carry out most of your tasks remotely using an LMS, thus giving your company the advantage of reducing overhead expenses for instructor travel costs, rentals, printed materials, and more.
 By simply logging into your account, you can update online materials and modules even without redoing your entire course or training program.

-- Personalized learning experience: Optimaluser engagement is paramount to a successful corporate training.
+- Personalized learning experience: Optimal user engagement is paramount to successful corporate training.
 To achieve this, learning tools should match the specific needs of users.
-Using an LMS helps personalize learning experience by assigning different learning paths based on individual or group parameters.
+Using an LMS helps personalize the learning experience by assigning different learning paths based on individual or group parameters.

 What qualities of an LMS should you look for?